-These Fudgy Black Bean Brownies are a decadent gluten-free dessert (and no one will ever guess that they’re packed with fiber-filled black beans!)
+This fudgy Black Bean Brownies recipe is a decadent gluten-free dessert (and no one will ever guess that they’re packed with fiber-filled black beans!)
 With over 400 five-star reviews, these bean brownies are perfect for healthy dessert lovers, gluten-free diets, or anyone who just wants to try a fun new recipe.
 Our community has had success making these with sugar-free alternatives as well as vegan options – see comments!

 As I wandered the aisles of some nutrition fair back in college, one of the vendors offered me a sample of seemingly innocent brownies.
 I accepted the brownie offering, and it was good!
 But there had to be a catch.
 This was a nutrition fair after all.

 That catch…black beans.
 Their brownie recipe replaced the flour with black beans!
 In addition to being gluten-free, a cup of black beans has about half the calories that a cup of all-purpose flour has, it’s got 20% of your daily iron, AND it has a slightly higher protein content (15g).
 Brownies make you strong like bull.

 How to make gluten-free black bean brownies